-Version 070411-

 The Brazilian Chemical Society (SBQ) and the American Chemical Society (ACS)

-Presidential Symposium on US/Brazil Research Collaboration: Biomass Conversion to Biofuels, Biomaterials, and Chemicals
+Presidential Symposium on US/Brazil Research Collaboration: Biomass Conversion to Biofuels,

 May 30-31, 2007, Águas de Lindóia, São Paulo, Brazil